Pollinator World + Project Honey Bees

 Support Pollinator Health Research

-The Cornell Honey Bee Research and Extension Program is leading science toward a resilient future for pollinators through their research and education programs.
+The Pollinator World is leading science toward a resilient future for pollinators through their research and education programs.
 Their scientific advancements address the major questions surrounding honey bee health and sustainability.
-Cornell is excited to have Project Honey Bees join them in exploring the answers
+Pollinator World is excited to have Project Honey Bees join them in exploring the answers

 Bees are essential pollinators of our most important fruit, vegetable, nut, and cover